 July 10, 1509

 Today, July 10, 2009, is the 500th anniversary of the birth of John Calvin.
-As I write this on the eve of the anniversary, 60 volumes of Calvin's works stand in front of me on the desk in my study, … Read more
+As I write this on the eve of the anniversary, 60 volumes of Calvin's works stand in front of me on the desk in my study, and the collection in my library is … Read more

 Christmas Rush Or Christmas Peace?